 The researchers analysed the cave deposits using high-precision

 spectrometry to measure their periods of growth.
+According to the

-According to Vaks, the wet seasons reflected in the formations
+Israeli team, the wet seasons reflected in the formations

-likely helped ancient humans pass through the otherwise arid region.
+most likely helped ancient humans to pass through the otherwise arid region.
 These monsoon rains strengthened the Nile's

-The climate along the shoreline of the Red Sea was also much
+The climate along the shoreline of the Red Sea was

-evidence of migration along the coasts.
-It is reasonable that there is a connection between a wet
+found evidence of migration along the coasts.
+It is reasonable to

+see a connection between a wet

 period along the Sinai-Negev land bridge and the appearance of early